dart-lang/language/working/333 - shared memory multithreading/proposal.md

-To make state sharing between isolates simpler we also allow to declare static fields which are shared between all isolates in the isolate group. `shared` global fields are required to have shareable static type.
+To make state sharing between isolates simpler we also allow to declare static fields which are shared between all isolates in the isolate group. `shared` global fields are required to have shareable declared type.

 ```dart
 // All isolates within an isolate group share this variable.